xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - Dense
       -
     * - DenseFeatures
-      - Not supported for categorical and crossed features
+      - Not supported for categorical and crossed features.
     * - DepthwiseConv2D
       -
     * - Dot